graphql-python/gql/docs/advanced/async_advanced_usage.rst

 It is possible to send multiple GraphQL queries (query, mutation or subscription) in parallel, on the same websocket connection, using asyncio tasks.

-In order to retry in case of connection failure, we can use the great `backoff`_ module.
+In order to retry in case of connection failure, we can use the great `tenacity`_ module.

 .. code-block:: python